 As far as using them topically, there are a few things to know right away.
 One, use far less as if the animals are babies by heavily diluting the oil drops with a carrier oil like fractionated coconut oil.

 For cats, put the oil on your own hands first, rubbing them together, and then rub them on the cat.
 Cats are much more sensitive.
 You don’t need to totally abstain from using oils with them, but use caution.
 If you can smell the oil on the cat’s coat, then the cat is getting the benefits.

-Never use essential oils orally on cats.
+Never use essential oils orally with cats.
 It’s far too much for them.
-For dogs, you can drop the oils in their water if that's something you feel comfortable with, but proceed with caution.

 Here is a list of essential oils never to use on cats: